 At the end of December when DEF pays off the notes receivable, the following journal entry is needed:

-As at 31 December, note receivable from ABC is classified as a non-current asset because it is due after 12 months from 31 December.
-Interest receivable on the note as a 31 December is reported as current asset because it is to be received at the end of April 2015.
+As at 31 December, the note receivable from ABC is classified as a non-current asset because it is due after 12 months from 31 December.
+Interest receivable on the note as a 31 December is reported as current asset because it is to be received at the end of April 20X5.

 by Irfanullah Jan, ACCA and last modified on